MultiSafepay/docs/content/payment-methods/wallet/applepay/apple-pay-how-does-it-work.md

 * You can process transactions in [these standard currencies](/faq/general/currencies-supported).

-- You must use the Safari browser.
+- Customers must use the Safari browser.